practice image

 Winning Motor Vehicle Cases

 Motor vehicle criminal offenses are unlike any other type of criminal offense; after all, in most of these cases the driver did not intend to commit a crime.
-He may have exercised poor judgment, consumed more alcohol than he thought, or panicked following an accident, but did not set out that day to violate our laws.
+He may have exercised poor judgment, consumed more alcohol than prudent, or panicked following an accident, but he did not set out that day to violate our laws.
 Indeed, the majority of those who have been charged with a motor vehicle offense are typical, everyday folks who find themselves in the unfamiliar position of being a “criminal” defendant.
-Retain an experienced criminal defense lawyer to represent you.
+Retain an experienced Massachusetts criminal defense lawyer to represent you.

 The police are strictly enforcing motor vehicle offense today and the District Attorneys’ Offices are more aggressively prosecuting these drivers.
 And, unfortunately, a conviction for many of these offenses results in the suspension of the individual’s license.